What is Intellectual Property Asset Management?

-- Identify key patents (Strategic importance and commercial significance)
+- Identify critical patents (Strategic importance and commercial significance)

 - Manage all patent costs (Preparation and prosecution, maintenance, and internal support)

-- Establish standards for prioritize disclosures and patent filing decisions
+- Establish standards for prioritizing disclosures and patent filing decisions.

-Contact us for the detail descriptions for the intellectual property asset management best practices activities.
+Contact us for detailed descriptions of the intellectual property asset management best practices activities.